 Group Rules, Boundaries and values

-The purpose of Mind Space MK is to offer peer support primarily around anxiety and depression to the local community through the use of open-minded, non-judgemental group space, however, all mental health conditions are welcome.
+The purpose of Mind Space UK is to offer peer support primarily around anxiety and depression to the local community through the use of open-minded, non-judgemental group space, however, all mental health conditions are welcome.

 The group aims to use creativity to help express and explore mental health.
 Guest speakers who have an association with mental health (either as lived experience, service professionals, carers etc) will be invited to give a talk at each session to provide insight and information around mental health to those attending the group.

 - Who you see, what you see and what is said in the group is strictly confidential

 - The group is for over 18’s.
 Friends, carers and family are welcome to join in.
 Under 18’s MUST be accompanied by a parent or guardian if attending.